EN

 • 5-Star Hotel

-Your Mongolian adventure begins with a warm welcome in Ulaanbaatar.
+Your Mongolian adventure tour begins with a warm welcome in Ulaanbaatar.
 After picking you up from the airport, we’ll take you to a premium hotel in the city center.
 Get acquainted with Mongolia’s capital as our team helps you gather supplies and get familiar with your 4×4 TOYOTA Land Cruiser rental car.
 End your first day with a delicious dinner, featuring either traditional Mongolian dishes or international options, before heading out into the wild tomorrow.

 • Ulaanbaatar to Bayankhongor: Gateway to the Gobi Wilderness